carolinedesouza25/Projeto-Excel/README.md

 *Outlet Identifier*: Unique identification code for the store;

-*Outlet Location Type*: The classification of the store’s location.
-For example, "Tier 1" refers to standalone buildings, while "Tier 2" represents stores occupying only one floor of a building;
+*Outlet Location Type*: It refers to the classification based on the economic development level of the city or region where the store is located.
+"Tier 1," for example, represents highly economically developed areas;

 *Outlet Size*: The size of the store;